Alanis Morissette challenges stigma surrounding depression on new song 'Diagnosis'

 Listen to ‘Diagnosis’ below:

-‘Such Pretty Forks In The Road’ is due to be released May 1.
+‘Such Pretty Forks In The Road’ was due to be released May 1, but Morissette recently announced that she was pushing it back due to the coronavirus pandemic.

+“hi everybody with all that is happening in the world at the moment it feels best to press pause on ‘Such Pretty Forks in the Road’ being released may 1,” she said in statement posted to Twitter. “it’s still coming & in motion…the date will be pushed back just a bit.”

+an update on ‘Such Pretty Forks In The Road’ ❤️🙏🏻#SuchPrettyForksInTheRoad #ComingSoon #takecareofyourselves #takecareofeachother #BeWell pic.twitter.com/7e2TA2MTea

 Earlier this year, Morissette announced a series of UK and Ireland dates as part of her ‘Jagged Little Pill’ anniversary tour.